RefurbishedCommodore/Peripherals/Disk Drives/Commodore Clone/Excelerator Plus/Ser. No. OC76006299/README.md

 (*) This measured voltage is equal to 0 V when disk motor is not starting.

 **NOTE:** There is obviously something wrong with the 12 V voltage supply.

+## Repairing the power switch connections

+After some troubleshooting it turns out that some of the wires soldered to the power switch are a bit "wonky".
+This is probably causing the lacking +12 VDC supply.
+It could also be the power switch itself causing the issue.

+The old wires are cut and desoldered from the power switch, and the switch is cleaned properly (exterior).
+Below is a picture of the cleaned switch.

 # PSU adapter cable